vtexdocs/help-center-content/docs/tutorials/en/how-to-configure-subscriptions.md

   <p>To make the <strong>Credit card</strong> payment option available, contact your store's acquirer and make sure they accept recurring purchase transactions coming from tokenized cards (no CVV).
 The <strong>Subscriptions</strong> system will use the same card data from the first purchase to place subsequent subscription orders, ensuring the security of the entire process.</p>
 </div>

 To enable this type of transaction in the connector, the store manager must ask the acquirer for permission to process recurring payments.
-Check out our article on [how to set up a payment gateway in your store](https://help.vtex.com/en/tutorial/pci-gateway-visao-geral/).
+Check out our article [Registering gateway affiliations](https://help.vtex.com/en/tutorial/registering-gateway-affiliations--tutorials_444).

 ## 3. Create a subscription plan